tko22/flask-boilerplate/README.md

 The API should be at http://127.0.0.1:5000/ for you to experience its beauty LOL

 ## MISC
+We will be using Flask (Blueprints)[http://flask.pocoo.org/docs/0.12/blueprints/] for easier collaborations in view controllers<br>

 If you're annoyed by the __pycache__ files
 ```
 find . | grep -E "(__pycache__|\.pyc|\.pyo$)" | xargs rm -rf